ohpyupi/github-pages-with-dropbox-paper/README.md

 automated job using [Github Action].

 # How to set up
-1. Click the button `Use this template` to create a new repo for your [Github Pages] site.
+1. [Create a new Github Pages repository][Create a new Github Pages repo]
 2. [Create a Dropbox app through App Console][Create Dropbox App]
 3. [Create a long-lived refresh token for the Dropbox app][Create Refresh Token]
 4. [Configure Github Action secrets][Configure Github Action Secrets]